11902804/MADDIGITAL-TEAM6/ai/readme.md

-# PsocCode
+# AI

-Contains the Psoc code used in the Zerynth studio.
+Contains the AI code used for the emotion recognition.